camunda-community-hub/process-execution-automator/doc/loadtestscenario/Tutorial.md

 ## Increase the platform (test 3)

 **What's change**
 A ten-partition platform is used.
-Elastic Search will have 5 CPUs to run.
+Elasticsearch will have 5 CPUs to run.
 There is no change in the application cluster.

 ````yaml